 Watch these videos to learn more about how dental implants work along with other restorative options such as crowns and bridges.

-The fees for dental implants can vary based on the extent of treatment required.
+The costs of dental implant care can vary based on the extent of treatment required.
 You can replace a single tooth, multiple teeth or all of your teeth with implants.
-For single tooth and limited replacement situations, implant fees are similar to more conventional replacement options (e.g., bridges, partials).
+For single tooth and limited replacement situations, implant costs are similar to more conventional replacement options (e.g., bridges, partials).
 For multiple teeth or more complex restorations implants are generally more expensive than other tooth-replacement methods such as removable dentures or fixed bridges on teeth.
 However, patients normally prefer implant-supported restorations to other alternatives because of their high success rates, similarity to natural teeth, return to normal function, and the ability to recreate a beautiful smile.
 Therefore, they frequently offer the best alternative, when viewed as a long-term investment in your oral health, comfort and well-being.

 How long will it take to get my implants?